Ridge Regression on Riemannian Manifolds for Time-Series Prediction: Prediction for Trajectories in Riemannian Manifolds

 \subsubsection{Linearization and Gradient}

-Let $\grad\, F_{\mu, S}$ denote the gradient of $F_{\mu, S}$.
+Let $\grad\, F_{\lambda}$ denote the gradient of $F_{\lambda}$.
 If $M$ is Euclidean, then $p(t;b)= Xb$ with a matrix $X$ determined by $(t_1,\cdots, t_m)$, and stacking $y_1,\cdots,y_m$ as a vector $y$, a straightforward computation shows that

-implying the following well-known explicit expression for the minimizer of $F_{\mu, S}$
+implying the following well-known explicit expression for the minimizer of $F_{\lambda}$

 Generally, due to absence of an explicit analytic solution, the regression task has to be solved numerically.
 To this end, we employ a Riemannian steepest descent solver~\cite{riemopt}.
-In this regard, if we do not use automatic differentiation, the main challenge is to compute the gradient of $F_{\mu, S}$.
-It has been shown in~\cite[Sec.\ 4.2]{BergmanGousenbourger2018} that $\grad\, H$ can be computed as the adjoint of the sum of certain Jacobi fields (in closed form, if $M$ is a symmetric space).
+In this regard, the main challenge is to calculate the gradient of $F_{\lambda}$.
+In~\cite[Sec.\ 4.2]{BergmanGousenbourger2018} it has been shown that $\grad\, H$ can be computed as the adjoint of the sum of certain Jacobi fields (in closed form, if $M$ is a symmetric space).
 We still need to determine the gradient of the squared Mahalanobis distance.
-For this purpose, we have the following result. \begin{proposition} Consider the function $f$ defined on $\U$ by
+For this purpose, we have the following result. \begin{proposition}[Gradient of squared Mahalanobis distance] Consider the function $f$ defined on $\U$ by